mattwyz/CS-766-Project/README.md

 ![](./Visuals/detection2.jpg)

-The first link below contains footage take by us in Madison during the day, and the second link is a demonstration from video provided by the BDD100K dataset that shows how the model can still work at night in poor lighting conditions.
+The first link below contains footage take by us in Madison during the day, and the second link is a demonstration on video provided by the BDD100K dataset that shows how the model can still work at night in poor lighting conditions.

 [Verification conducted using a video captured by us on John Nolen Drive, Madison, WI.](https://drive.google.com/file/d/1IW957dk0qJjIovECwUIXdjqxlTxDkt-K/view?usp=drive_link)
 \